bmada/blag/_posts/2018-02-28-set-paritions.md

 </div>

-With four objects, it turns out there are exactly 15.
+With four objects it turns out there are exactly 15.
 For the general case, there is a way to determine both how many partitions and what they are.

 ## Up to four elements